AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

     Wait 15 minutes for the Cloud Manager Program to provision the network infrastructure.

-1. Check that the environment has finished __dedicated egress IP address__ configuration using the Cloud Manager API [getNetworkInfrastructure](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/getNetworkInfrastructure) operation, using the `id` returned from the  createNetworkInfrastructure HTTP request in the previous step.
+1. Check that the program has finished __dedicated egress IP address__ configuration using the Cloud Manager API [getNetworkInfrastructure](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/getNetworkInfrastructure) operation, using the `id` returned from the  createNetworkInfrastructure HTTP request in the previous step.

      __getNetworkInfrastructure HTTP request__